Vinayak1234/CAPTraining/README.md

     entity BooksSmartSelector as SELECT from my.Books { *, author.name as author };

     // Path Expressions in from clauses
-    entity BooksPathExpfrom as SELECT from my.Authors[name='Emily Bront'].books { key ID};
+    entity BooksPathExpfrom as SELECT from my.Authors[name='Agatha Christie'].books { key ID, title , descr};

     // Path Expressions in select clauses
     entity BooksPathExpselect  as SELECT *, author.name from my.Books;

     // Path Expressions in Where clauses
+    //     SELECT * from Books WHERE EXISTS (
+    //    SELECT 1 from Authors WHERE Authors.ID = Books.author_ID
+    //     AND Authors.name='Agatha Christie'
+    //    );
-    entity BooksPathExpwhere  as SELECT from my.Books where author.name='Emily Brontë';
+    entity BooksPathExpwhere  as SELECT from my.Books where author.name='Agatha Christie';

     // Books and Authors left join
     entity BooksAuthorsJoin as SELECT from my.Books as books